Free Lasah the elephant from daily abuse

 Lasah has been forced to work in a logging camp, lived in zoos including Singapore Zoo, perform in shows including in a popular Malaysian entertainment outlet and used in commercials and the 1999 film Anna and the King.

-Eleven years ago, he was sent to the popular Malaysian tourist island, Langkawi and since then has been used by the profit-making Langkawi Elephant Adventures [LEA].
+12 years ago he was sent to the popular Malaysian tourist island, Langkawi and since then has been used by the profit-making Langkawi Elephant Adventures [LEA].
 There, Lasah is used for elephant rides and lives all alone, which is devastating for a social animal like elephants.
 LEA also continues to offer Lasah for other commercial purposes on their website.

 Lasah has suffered for too long.
 This abuse must stop.
-Sign this petition to get him to the Kuala Gandah Elephant Sanctuary and then click on the link below to know what more you can do to help #FreeLasah.
+Sign & share this petition to urge the Malaysian Prime Minister Tun Dr. Mahathir Mohamad (who is also the Langkawi MP) to grant Lasah freedom and allow him to go to a sanctuary in Cambodia which has offered a permanent home for Lasah.
+Then click on the link below to know what more you can do to help #FreeLasah.

 Today: Friends of the is counting on you